genexuslabs/usercontrol-generator/README.md

 Were write a specific autocomplete provider to add this feature in the control and properties file.
 You can check it on \lib\autocomplete\provider.js.

 ### Usercontrol
-User control is a helper class that provides with some usercontrol features as creation, check is valid, read and write attributes an others.
+usercontrol.js is a helper class that provides with some usercontrol features as creation, check is valid, read and write attributes an others.

 This class will be used mainly for creating and building a usercontrol.